 By Monday March 11th all 17 stones including the last, the central one, had been raised.
 Health reasons prevented us from going to inspect it, but Morgan Sindall staff sent me photos of it before cementing in.
 It now faces in the opposite direction from its orientation at the old site, but that and one or two other stones similarly reversed will make it easy to tell the old from the new in photographs.

 On March 13th I took part in a podcast for a station in New York, covering the circle re-erection and also the mediaeval mystery of the Green Children (see ‘Children from the Sky’).
-The circle’s re-erection had been completed by Thursday 14th and I was able to show them in an update on the circle for Prestwick Rotary Club.
-Glasgow City Council scheduled a media event for the spring equinox on March 20th, which was the 40th anniversary of the Sighthill stone circle’s completion by Royal Naval helicopter at its original site, and that has generated extensive coverage in the Scottish press as well as the BBC and STV websites, and further afield in England, Northern Ireland and the Channel Islands.
+The circle’s re-erection had been completed by Thursday 14th and I was able to show the result in an update on the circle for Prestwick Rotary Club that night.
+Glasgow City Council scheduled a media event for the spring equinox on March 20th, which was the 40th anniversary of the Sighthill stone circle’s completion by Royal Naval helicopter at its original site, and that has generated extensive coverage in the Scottish press as well as the BBC and STV websites, and further afield in England, Northern Ireland, the Channel Islands and the USA.

 I’m now confirmed to give a talk about the circle to the Rotary Club of Troon on Tuesday April 16th, and no doubt more will happen meantime.
 The site will be closed to the public until summer 2020, because it’s still part of a major construction project, but the circle is now clear of supporting girders and can be clearly seen from Pinkstone Road and Baird Street, particularly from the road bridge over the M8 motorway.